-Gifts for Truck Drivers Recommended by a Former Truck Driver
+14 Gifts Ideas for Truck Drivers

-He came up with a list of ten great gifts a driver would use and appreciate during his (or her) time on the road.
-Since that time I've added a few more gift ideas recommended by other truck drivers.
+He came up with a list of 14 great gifts a driver would use and appreciate during their time on the road.
+Since then, I've added a few more gift ideas recommended by other truck drivers.
+Enjoy!

-1. A New CB Radio
+1. CB Radio

 Your truck driving friend might appreciate a new CB radio.
 This is a great way to stay connected with other truck drivers while traveling.

 I originally picked out a cheaper CB, but my truck-driving friend told me this is what truckers want: a large, easy-to-read meter with four scales, great sound, a five-digit frequency display, a SWR Circuit that doesn't need to be calibrated, and variable power output control.

 This is a robust CB radio with more than 140 five-star reviews on Amazon.

 Fun Facts About Trucking